From the Carlton Pontoon to the Palais des Festivals

 I try hard to keep myself in a creative flow, yes I've got to keep the juice flowing!
 There are hundreds of amazing locations in the south of France so after spending weeks listing the places that inspire me, I am now trying to convince them to somehow work with me.

 For the 3 pictures I wanted to take on the Carlton Pontoon, I was happy to have her again by my side.
-We had to work fast has my idea was to get the shots before the sun was too high in the sky.
-The Carlton also gave us a very short window to work with, we had to leave the Pontoon at 9am!
+We had to work fast as my idea was to get the shots before the sun was too high in the sky.
+The Carlton also gave us a very short window to work with, we had to leave the Pontoon at 9 am!

-Below is a few more infos on my favourite shot of the 3!
+Below is a few more info on my favorite shot of the 3!